-I can hear your words give some product example for selling online.
+I can hear your words give some product examples for selling online.
 So let’s dive in.
 Here are some profitable Thai products for starting your online store:

-Thai gems and jewellery are famous across the globe, because of their excellent quality and reasonable prices.
-The combination of skilled craftsmen and low labour costs make Thailand the perfect place to manufacture your jewellery and import it to your country.
+Thai gems and jewelry are famous across the globe, because of their excellent quality and reasonable prices.
+The combination of skilled craftsmen and low labor costs make Thailand the perfect place to manufacture your jewelry and import it to your country.

 2. Silk Clothing